karkael64/php-async/README.md

 You can :

-1. run `composer install amonite/async`, or
+1. run `composer require amonite/async`, or
 2. copy `async.phar` file in your project directory and load it with a `require`.

 ## Context